OthankQ/100-days-of-code/r1-log.md

 ### R3D12

 Finished the Header and the first and the second section of the main section of the CSS practice site.

+### R3D13

+Finished a responsive website assignment using grid and flexbox.
+Also studied upon promises and callbacks.